Exempt Payee: Everything You Need to Know

 Completing the form does not typically result in you having any withholding tax subtracted from your received payments.
 However, you may be subjected to backup withholding if the W-9 form is not returned or if you fill in an incorrect taxpayer number.
 Your organization may also find itself subjected to backup withholding if you fail to provide accurate earnings data on a tax return (for example, missed or incorrect interest and dividends).

 If you are currently dealing with a situation where you are uncertain as to whether or not you qualify as an exempt payee and you need further advice, you can post your legal need on UpCounsel's Marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience that includes working with prestigious companies like Google and Twilio.
+Our lawyers have an average of 14 years of legal experience that includes working with prestigious companies like Google and Airbnb.
 For the latest legal news and further information on running your business smarter, you can view the UpCounsel legal blog.